Network Analytics for Anti-Money Laundering -- A Systematic Literature Review and Experimental Evaluation: Experimental Set-Up

-We use the Elliptic data set~\cite{elliptic, weber2019anti}, which contains Bitcoin transactions for 49 time steps each being around two weeks long.
+The Elliptic data set~\citep{Elliptic, weber2019anti} contains Bitcoin transactions for 49 time steps, each being around two weeks long.
 The network has 203~769 nodes and 234~355 edges.
 The nodes correspond to transactions, and an edge represents that the output of one transaction is the input of the next.
 Additionally, the data set contains 166 pre-calculated features.
-These are split into 94 transaction-specific, or local, features and 72 aggregated features, summarizing the local features of a node's neighbours.
+These are split into 94 transaction-specific, i.e., local features and 72 aggregated features, summarizing the local features of a node's neighbours.

-The Elliptic data set has only numerical features, which have already been standardised.
+All features are numerical and have already been standardised.
 The local features will be used for all methods.
-However, since the deep representation learning methods aggregate the neighbourhood information, including the node features, we do not include the aggregated features for these.
-This was also addressed by the authors~\cite{weber2019anti}, stating that graph neural networks are better to address the heterogeneity of the neighbourhoods than the aggregated features.
+Aggregated features are not included for the GNNs, since these methods aggregate the neighbourhood information, including the node features.
+This was also addressed by~\citet{weber2019anti}, stating that graph neural networks are better to address the heterogeneity of the neighbourhoods than the aggregated features.

-Around $33\%$ of transactions are labelled, of which 4~545 are illicit and 42~019 are licit.
-Hence, the classification problem is imbalanced with around $11\%$ of labelled nodes, or $2\%$ of all nodes labelled \textit{illicit}.
+Around $33\%$ of transactions are labelled, 4~545 of which as illicit and 42~019 as licit.
+Hence, the classification problem is imbalanced with $2\%$ of all nodes labelled \textit{illicit}.
 We note that an illicit label does not automatically mean that the transaction is used to launder money.
 However, criminals will try to obscure the source of these illicit funds, so we believe that it is still informative.
 Section~\ref{subsec:fullscope} also illustrated that this data set is widely used in AML research.

-We use the copy of the Elliptic data set included in the Pytorch Geometric library~\cite{elliptic_torch,Fey/Lenssen/2019}.
+We use the Elliptic data set included in the Pytorch Geometric library~\citep{Elliptic_torch,Fey/Lenssen/2019}.
 We split the periods into a train (period 1-30), validation (period 31-40) and test set (period 41-49).
 Only nodes having a label are used for performance evaluation.
-Transactions with label 2 (unknown) are included for the construction of the network, but they do not contribute to training and loss calculation~\cite{kipf2017semisupervised, pmlr-v48-yanga16, weber2019anti}.
+Transactions with label 2 (unknown) are included for the construction of the network, but they do not contribute to training or loss calculation~\citep{kipf2017semisupervised, pmlr-v48-yanga16, weber2019anti}.